 - In September, with the support of our partner, Oceana, the government of Peru signed a Memorandum of Understanding for the processing and publication of its VMS data.

 A New Norm

 Ocean fishing occurs mostly over the horizon and out of sight where monitoring and enforcement efforts face a blind spot nearly as large as the ocean itself.
 The lack of transparency has led to unchecked Illegal, Unreported and Unregulated (IUU) fishing that is threatening vulnerable ecosystems and directly affecting the global economy.

-With the help of our new partner in Indonesia and the commitment from Peru, Global Fishing Watch is establishing a new standard for transparency in the fishing industry.
+With the help of our new partner in Indonesia and the commitment from Peru, Global Fishing Watch has established a new standard for transparency in the fishing industry.
 We look forward to the day when all nations share their VMS data publicly with the world.

 When everyone can see where fishing occurs, international pressure from the public and other nations will drive better policy, inform sustainable management and create incentives to more strongly enforce the rules and management regimes that are already in place.

 For the past two years, data scientists at SkyTruth have been working closely with the Indonesian government to analyze and process their VMS data building on the algorithms we developed for AIS, and to find news ways for the data sharing partnership to enhance their fisheries management.

 Using our data analysis tools, we have been able to provide them with new analyses and insights into their fisheries, and we are now training their personnel in the self-sufficient management and usage of Global Fishing Watch with their data.

 The overlap between our AIS data and the Indonesian VMS data is less than five percent.
 Nonetheless, in those rare instances where the same vessel is tracked in both data sets, the addition of VMS data helps us better track the vessel than if we were using the AIS data alone.